Here’s the 2010 edition of our annual Kiasu Analysis of PSLE results.

 Finding #7 – Relegation List

-Yishun Primary escaped our Relegation List by coming up with a good performance this year.
-Congratulations!
-However, the following list of schools remain in danger of becoming one-hit wonders, with 4 or more years having passed since their last (and only) admittance into the honor list.
-Let’s hope the kids in these schools will do their schools proud by working hard and doing well in PSLE 2010!
+The following list of schools are in danger of becoming one-hit wonders, with 4 or more years having passed since their last (and only) admittance into the honor list.
+Let’s hope the kids in these schools will do their schools proud by working hard and doing well in PSLE 2011!